k00ka/gosu-inception/README.md

 4. Mini-map

   These levels are huge!
 Players are reporting going in circles and being lost.
 Create a mini-map to help them navigate each level.

+Team 5
+change:
+1) don't die at 1 hit
+2) shoot is now left alt

+Other observations
+- player moves by angle in
+    -look at girar_direita(player.rb:118), girar_esquerda(player.rb:124)
+- actual key input is in: (inception.rb ~ 698)